Sparxx/Ori/README.md

 The bot can monitor as many users/channel ID's as you want but keep in mind on discord's end there are rate limits

 To scrape dms or groupchats, get the channel ID from them

+**IMPORTANT - If there is a lot of http error spam - mainly due to scraping webhooks, dms, message edits, and more all at once, try using proxies**

 **RISK - Using user tokens to scrape can lead to a ban as it is against Discord TOS**